A complete guide to Edexcel A-Level Chemistry

 A-LevelChemistrySubject Guides13 min readBy Emily Clark

 Edexcel A-Level Chemistry (specification 9CH0, awarded by Pearson) is one of the three major UK A-Level chemistry routes.
-It is a linear two-year course assessed across three written papers at the end of Year 13, plus a Pass/Fail practical endorsement run by your teachers.
+It is a linear two-year course assessed across three written papers at the end of Year 13, plus a Pass/Not Classified practical endorsement run by your teachers.
 The qualification is built around 19 topics that move from atomic structure through to organic synthesis and modern analytical techniques.

-This guide covers how each paper is structured, what content is on each, how the 16 core practicals appear in the exam, and the revision techniques that genuinely lift Edexcel chemistry grades.
+This guide covers how each paper is structured, what content is on each, how the core practicals appear in the exam, and the revision techniques that genuinely lift Edexcel chemistry grades.

 Three papers, 19 topics